windlunar/BeagleboneLabOS/README.md

 <br>
 9.Hold the button "S2" ,and power on beaglebone(through usb or 5V).
-Then the board should boot up by U-boot which is inside SD card.
+Then the board should boot up by U-boot which is inside SD card.<br>

 <br>
 10.Press space while you see "Press SPACE to abort autoboot in 2 seconds".
-Then you will see the U-boot's command line.
+Then you will see the U-boot's command line.<br>

 <br>
 11.Type the following command at U-boot's command line to upload binary file form pc to beaglebone through UART0.